pawelrosikrosinski/forms-old-recruitment-task/README.md

 Now, more about assigment compatibility.

 1. Every form have two sets of possible answers: questions and pollquestions.
-2. Questions are rendered staticlly, while pollquestions are renderred dynamically.
+2. Questions are rendered statically, while pollquestions are renderred dynamically.
 Also, "questions" are always of type String, while "pollquestions" can be either String or Boolean.
 3. "Pollquestions" are rendered in non-trivial order - depending on previous pollanswers.
 For now, only "equals to" condition is implemented, but implementing any other would only require adding new switch case.
 4. Order of "pollquestions" is unsured by a recurent function, what I consider cute addon.